A Guess Isn’t Good Enough for a Jury

 SUICIDE AND SUICIDOLOGY

-If you are considering suicide or need help, call the National Suicide Hotline.
+If you are thinking about suicide or need help, call the National Suicide Hotline.

 Reach out.
 There is help for you.